 Even better than the stories, however, are the advertisements.
 Maybe there should have been a committee to prevent the ease of weapons falling into the hands of children.
 One ad called Sportsman’s Paradise allows you to order the following to your mailbox: cross-bows, slingshots, throwing knives, tomahawks, .22 caliber pistols, dueling swords, boomerangs and anything else a potential serial killer might need in their arsenal.

 Long before and after the Comics Code Authority, Dell Publishing has been providing comics of Donald Duck and Porky pig.
 Needless to say, these were the innocent type of children’s stories that people thought of when they would hear about comic books.

-Focusing on Porky Pig 28 (published May-June 1953) there are cases of cartoon violence with knives and guns, but nothing to get in a twist about.
+Focusing on Porky Pig 28 (Affiliate Link) (published May-June 1953) there are cases of cartoon violence with knives and guns, but nothing to get in a twist about.
 Reading these older comics has bubbled nostalgia to the surface for me.
 I had forgotten the fun and hilarious appeal of cartoon violence.
 Now that we live in a politically correct time, so little as a lunchbox with Wonder Woman’s face is apparently too much exposure for a child.